mherrmann/timer-cm/README.md

 # timer-cm
 A Python context manager for measuring execution time.
+Useful in conjunction with [Python's profilers](https://docs.python.org/3.5/library/profile.html), or on its own.

 ## Installation